 Download Server Token

-- On the ABM portal, click on your account on the bottom left corner and select Preferences.
+- On the ABM portal, navigate to Settings on the bottom left corner and select Apps and Books.

-Follow the steps mentioned below to upload the sToken in the MDM server:
+Follow the steps mentioned below to upload the sToken in the MDM MSP server:

 - On the web console, select App Repository.